Galih94/GuessTheFlag/README.md

 # GuessTheFlag
 GuessTheFlag is a simple iOS game where users test their knowledge of world flags.
 The app displays a country name and three flag options, and the player must guess the correct flag.
 Each correct answer awards points, while incorrect guesses don't affect the score.

-A fun way to learn and challenge yourself on flags from around the world!
+---
 The source learning is from 2nd project of course "100 Days of SwiftUI" (https://www.hackingwithswift.com/100/swiftui)

 ---